It´s not your fault that you struggle with food, your weight, and your body image (46)

 Recognizing that every woman’s journey of self-discovery is as unique as her fingerprint, it features a collective group of Coaches, Healers and Practitioners from around the world to guide you on your unique journey.

-It’s organised into intuitive bundles for seamless navigation and learning and includes a community chat where you can connect with our featured coaches and other like-minded women on similar journeys.”
+It’s organised into Archetypes for seamless navigation and learning and includes a community chat where you can connect with our featured coaches and other like-minded women on similar journeys.”

 If you need further help with emotional eating check out my free training here or book a free discovery call to talk about your eating issues.
 If you would like to work with me, join my 12-week Eliminate Emotional Eating program.